 The Ayurveda Home Cleanse

-Beyond eliminating toxins from the body, the 5 day Ayurveda Home Cleanse Diet also helps you to lose weight.
-It involves just five days of eating a special preparation of a soup called kichadi, which is made of mung beans, rice and select spices.
+Beyond eliminating toxins from the body, the Ayurveda Home Cleanse also helps you to lose weight.
+It involves eating a special preparation of a soup called kichadi, which is made of mung beans, rice, and select spices.
 As much as you are hungry, you can eat this for five days for lunch and dinner.
 For breakfast you can have fruits.
-In just five days, many people have lost four to six pounds.
-But this diet should be kept for only five days.
-If prolonged, it does not give such benefits.
-But you can repeat this after a month.
+There are also additional herbs and self-care therapies.
+Everything you need for a successful home cleanse is included in the kit.

 You will need exercise also because you need more oxygen to burn the fat in the body.
 In this respect, pranayama (regulating the flow of breath and energy through working with the breath) is instrumental in natural weight loss, especially a technique called kapal bhati.
 My favorite is Sudarshan Kriya which combines pranayama with advanced breath-work and is taught in the Art of Living course.

-It can happen that people go on a diet and lose weight very fast.
-But when they come back and resume their normal diet, they may gain double what they had lost.
+It can happen that people go on a diet and lose weight very fast, but when they resume their normal diet, they may gain double what they had lost.
 That’s where this gradual program of natural weight loss, repeating a gentle Ayurveda home cleanse monthly is very useful, especially when done along with daily self-massage, exercise and supplements.
 This balanced, holistic program helps with natural weight loss and with maintaining our losses.